Longtime Portland news anchor Kim Block steps down after 39 years

-Portland news anchor Kim Block, who has been at WGME for 39 years, is leaving her job to focus on recovering from a traumatic brain injury last year.
+Portland TV news anchor Kim Block is leaving her job at WGME after 39 years to focus on recovering from a traumatic brain injury that’s prevented her from working for the past year.

 Block made the announcement Tuesday on social media and with a detailed message on the WGME website.
-She said she’ll join her colleagues on the station’s 6 p.m. newscast Tuesday to say goodbye to viewers.

-Some important personal news.
-I’m officially stepping down from my anchor position at @WGME to continue to recover from my traumatic brain injury.
-Please take a look at my message and join me tonight live at 6pm to say goodbye – for now. >https://t.co/5ehs7a8ww2

-After a year of intensive therapies, Block wrote that she has made a lot of progress and has regained some abilities, but has to work hard at others.
-She said the recovery is taking longer than expected, and she feels she needs to take more time to continue healing, so she is officially leaving her position.
-She wrote that she may work at the station again at some point.
+She said she needed more time to focus on her recovery, which has taken longer than expected.
+Just over a year ago, Block slipped on her icy driveway in Falmouth and fell.
+Her feet came out from under her and her head smacked hard on the ground.

+She’s undergone intensive physical, speech and occupational therapy, among other treatments, and continues to see a physical therapist five times a week.
+She says she’s made significant progress but still suffers pounding headaches, is extremely sensitive to light and noise and gets easily over-stimulated.

+“I’m able to do most things, but I’m limited in what I can do,” said Block, 63, said in an interview Tuesday.
+“There are deadlines and high stress in this job, which has always suited the way I function.
+But not now.”

+Block said she is especially proud of reporting she did on what it was like for gay people Maine in the late ’80s and 90s, when the AIDS epidemic was in full gear.
+She is also proud of her years of reporting on breast cancer awareness.

+Even though she feels she needs to focus on her health – and dozens of commenters on her Facebook page agreed she’s doing the right thing – Block said it was a difficult decision to formally step away from a job she loves.

 “If you see me out and about, please say hello.
-I’ll be the one with the sunglasses and noise cancelling headphones, but I won’t break and I definitely don’t bite,” Block wrote.
+I’ll be the one with the sunglasses and noise cancelling headphones, but I won’t break and I definitely don’t bite,” Block wrote on WGME’s website.
 “This is still our community and I’m going to be very much a part of it.”

+WGME posted a retrospective of Block’s career on its website Tuesday, including videos of Block on air over the years.
+She planned to say goodbye to viewers on the 6 p.m. newscast Tuesday.

 Send questions/comments to the editors.